mdodsworth/pyglet-boids/README.md

 ## Boid Behaviour ##

 A boid's motion is a function of multiple, simple behavioural rules.
-Each rule uses information of _that_ boid's perceived local environment, meaning that each boid acts independently and selfishly.
+Each rule uses information of _that_ boid's perceived local environment, meaning that each boid acts independently.

 > "The aggregate motion of the simulated flock is the result of the dense interaction of the relatively simple behaviors of the individual simulated birds" -- Craig Reynolds